-The body of the red Irish lord is mostly red, with white, brown and black mottling.
+The Red Irish Lord fish is a thickly built fish with a long, wide body, very large head, and a big mouth.
+The body of the red Irish lord is mostly red, with white, brown, and black mottling.
 It has a large head and bulging eyes.
 It has up to 12 dorsal spines, 20 dorsal soft rays, and 35 vertebrae.
 The distinguishing features of this species are; it has a continuous dorsal fin notched after the third spine and again between the spinous and soft rays, the nostrils do not have fleshy flaps, and the preopercular spines are comparatively small.
 A stripe of scales four or five wide below the dorsal fin is followed by an unscaled area to the lateral line, then a second band of scales beneath the lateral line.

 They can reach up to 75 cm in length.
 Despite the bright colors, these fish are very hard to see against rocky bottoms where they reside.

-These colorful fish lay their eggs in inter tidal areas during the spring.
+These colorful fish lay their eggs in intertidal areas during the spring.
 Adults feed on crabs, barnacles, and mussels.